SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-uniform-warnings-and-errors-across-the-application.md

 ticket: CTM-723
 version: 1019.1.1
 ---
-The message shown in warnings/pop up dialog windows/error messages are kept consistent across the entire application.
+The message shown in pop up dialog windows are kept consistent across the entire application.